bell-kevin/chap11exerPHPpart3/README.md

 Submission: Zip all the files required for successful running of the scripts, and include the 4 specified screenshots.
-Submit the single zip folder.
+Submit the single zip folder

 == We're Using GitHub Under Protest ==